olvaffe/olv-notes/networks/ethernet.md

   - 1000BASE-T1
     - 802.3bp-2016
     - up to 40m
-    - Cat 6a
+    - for automative, iot, etc.
   - there are also fiber optic cable variants
 - 2.5 gigabit and 5 gigabit ethernet, 2.5Gb/s 5Gb/s
   - 2.5GBASE-T and 5GBASE-T
     - 802.3bz-2016
     - up to 100m
     - Cat 5e and 6
+  - there are other variants
 - 10 gigabit ethernet, 10Gb/s
+  - 10GBASE-T
+    - 802.3an-2006
-  - 10GBASE
+    - up to 100m
-    - 802.3ae-2002
+    - Cat 6a
-    - mainly found in network switches
+  - there are other variants
-- 100 gigabit ethernet, 10Gb/s
+- 25 gigabit, 40 gigabit and 100 gigabit ethernet, 40Gb/s, 100Gb/s
+  - 25GBASE-T and 40GBASE-T
+    - 802.3bq-2016
+    - up to 30m
+    - Cat 8
   - 100GBASE
     - 802.3ba-2010
     - mainly found in network switches
+- 200, 400, 800 gigabit ethernet
+  - data centers

+## Twisted-Pair Cables

-- cables
+- twisted-pair cables
+  - inside the cable jacket, there are 4 twisted pairs of copper wires
+    - each pair is twisted to reduce EMI
+  - solid means the copper wires are solid rather than stranded to reduce noise
+    - stiffer and more expensive
+    - must have except for very short runs
+    - there is also CCA which is also bad
+  - plenum (CMP, as opposed to CMR) means the cables are rated for plenum air spaces required by fire code
+    - fire-retardant and lower toxic fume
+    - if not CMP, at least CMR-rated
+  - shielding reduces EMI and helps heat dissipation
+    - but is stiffer and more expensive
+    - usually not needed unless PoE+, or the run is near a power line or high-power device such as air conditioner
+    - U/UTP: cable unshielded, each pair unshielded
+    - F/FTP: cable foiled, each pair foiled
 - Cat5e
   - 100mhz
   - up to 2.5Gb/s
 - Cat6
   - 250mhz
   - up to 10Gb/s at 37 to 55 meters
 - Cat6A
   - 500mhz
   - up to 10Gb/s at 100 meters
     - thicker and harder to run
     - handle heat dissipation better for PoE++
-  - Cat7
-    - 600mhz
-    - up to 10Gb/s
 - Cat8
   - 2000mhz
   - up to 40Gb/s
 - PoE
   - PoE (802.3af): 12.95W
   - PoE+ (802.3at): 25.50W
-    - PoE++ (802.bt, 4PPoE): 51W
+  - PoE++ (802.3bt, 4PPoE): 51W

+## VLAN

-  - other considerations
+- 802.11q
-    - inside the cable jacket, there are 4 twisted pairs of copper wires
-    - shielded means foil inside the jacket to reduce EMI
-      - stiffer and more expensive
-      - usually not needed unless the run is near a power line or high-power device such as air conditioner
-    - solid means the copper wires are solid rather than stranded to reduce noise
-      - stiffer and more expensive
-      - must have except for very short runs
-    - plenum means the cables are rated for plenum air spaces required by fire code
-      - fire-retardant and lower toxic fume
-      - if not plenum, at least CMR-rated
+- an untagged/access port is a port where the incoming and outgoing frames are untagged
+  - that is, the device connected to the port sends/receives untagged frames
+  - the port is configured with a specific vlan id
+    - for each incoming frame received from the connected device, the switch adds a tag, checks the destination, and forwards the frame to the right port
+    - for each outgoing frame forwarded from another port, the switch checks the tag, strips the tag, and sends the frame
+      - if the frame is untagged or has a wrong tag, the frame is dropped instead
+- a tagged/trunk port is a port where the incoming and outgoing frames are tagged (except for native vlan)
+  - that is, the device connected to the port sends/receives tagged frames (e.g., another switch's tagged port) except for native vlan
+  - the port is configured with multiple vlan ids
+    - for each incoming frame received from the connected device, the switch checks the tag, checks the destination, and forwards the frame to the right port
+    - for each outgoing frame forwarded from another port, the switch checks the tag, and sends the frame
+  - the port is also configured with a native vlan id
+    - it works the same way as an untagged port
+- no first-hand experience, but it feels like each port has a native vlan id and a list of allowed vlan ids
+  - if a frame is not tagged, it is assumed to have the native vlan id

 ## Gigabit